ossimlabs/omar-common/docs/install-guide/omar-common.md

 adduser -r -d /usr/share/omar --no-create-home --user-group omar
 ```

 This account will be used for running a service with a common "omar" user name and group.
+If you are running in a docker then you will create a OMAR user with UID 1001 and GID 0.

 ## Service Templates For init.d